dickreuter/neuron_poker/readme.rst

 -  ``agent_random.py``: an agent making random decisions
 -  ``agent_keypress.py``: an agent taking decision via keypress
--  ``agent_consider_equity.py``: an agent considering equity information (note the use of the observation property)
+-  ``agent_consider_equity.py``: an agent considering equity information

+Note that the observation property is a dictionary that contains all the information about the players and table that can be used to make a decision.

 tools
 ^^^^^

 -  ``hand_evaluator.py``: evaluate the best hand of multiple players
 -  ``helper.py``: helper functions
--  ``montecarlo_numpy2.py``: fast nymph based montecarlo simulation to calculate equity.
+-  ``montecarlo_numpy2.py``: fast numpy based montecarlo simulation to calculate equity.
 Not yet working correctly.
 Some tests are failing.
+Feel free to fix them.
 -  ``montecarlo_python.py``: relatively slow python based montecarlo for equity calculation.
 Supports preflight ranges for other players.